Skip to Content

 Address: 3525 Hwy 382 NE, Solon, IA 52333, United States

-The lake is a beautiful spot for fishing, swimming, and enjoying the views.
+The lake is beautiful for fishing, swimming, and enjoying the views.
 The park also offers a variety of events and programs throughout the year.

-Whether you’re looking for a place to camp, fish, or just enjoy the outdoors, Lake Macbride State Park is a great option in Iowa.
-With plenty of amenities and activities available, the park is sure to please visitors of all ages.
+Whether you’re looking for a place to camp, fish, or enjoy the outdoors, Lake Macbride State Park is a great option in Iowa.
+With plenty of amenities and activities, the park will surely please visitors of all ages.

 5. Backbone State Park